Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling: Abstract

 \section{Abstract}

-The non-equilibrium dynamics of matter excited by light may produce electronic phases that do not exist in equilibrium, such as laser-induced high-$T_c$ superconductivity.
-Here we simulate the dynamics of a metal driven at $t=0$ by a pump that excites dipole-active vibrational modes that couple quadratically to electrons, and study the evolution of its electronic and vibrational observables.
-We provide evidence for enhancement of local electronic correlations, including double occupancy, accompanied by rapid loss of long-range spatial phase coherence.
-Concurrently, the onsite vibrational reduced density matrix evolves from its initial coherent state to one with a predominantly diagonal structure whose distribution qualitatively resembles the coherent state Poisson character.
-This rapid loss of coherence controls the electronic dynamics as the system evolves towards a correlated electron-phonon long-time state.
-We show that a simple model based on an effective disorder potential generated by the oscillator dephasing dynamics for the electrons provides an explanation for the flattening in momentum of electronic correlations.
-Our results provide a basis within which to understand correlation dynamics of vibrationally coupled electrons in pump-probe experiments.
+The non-equilibrium dynamics of matter excited by light may produce electronic phases that do not exist in equilibrium, such as laser-induced high-transition-temperature superconductivity.
+Here we simulate the dynamics of a metal driven at initial time $t=0$ by a spatially uniform pump that excites dipole-active vibrational modes which couple quadratically to electrons.
+We study in detail the evolution of electronic and vibrational observables and their coherences.
+We provide evidence for enhancement of local electronic correlations, including double occupancy, accompanied by rapid loss of spatial structure, which we interpret as a signature of emergent effective disorder in the dynamics.
+This effective disorder, which arises in absence of quenched randomness, dominates the electronic dynamics as the system evolves towards a correlated electron-phonon long-time state, possibly explaining why transient superconductivity is not observed.
+The pumped electron-phonon systems studied here, which are governed by non-linear coupling, exhibit a much more substantial dynamical response than linearly coupled models relevant in equilibrium, thus presenting a pathway to new modalities for out-of-equilibrium phases.
+Our results provide a basis within which to understand correlation dynamics in current pump-probe experiments of vibrationally coupled electrons, highlight the importance of the evolution of phase coherence, and demonstrate that pumped electron-phonon systems provide a means of approximately realizing recently proposed scenarios of dynamically induced disorder in translation-invariant systems.